agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Note**: Don't know how else to check if RD interventions were not the reason or not for GDP increase.

----

-**re-write Claim**: Vaccinations poorly or negatively with GDP per capita for China
+**re-write Claim**: Vaccinations poorly or negatively correlate with GDP per capita for China.

 **Example-sub**: 0.77 correlation